gxshub/mopmc/README.md

 ### Use Pre-configured Docker Image
-A pre-configured environment for compiling MOMPC is defined in a [__mopmc-env__](https://hub.docker.com/r/gxsu/mopmc-env) Docker image, which is available in the Docker Hub.
+A pre-configured environment for compiling MOMPC is defined in a [__mopmc-env__](https://hub.docker.com/r/gxsu/mopmc-env) Docker image, which is in the Docker Hub.
+<em>This Docker image is built for the AMD64 architecture but not the ARM64 architecture.</em>
 To run a Docker container with GPU acceleration, the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) is required.
 Follow the
 [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
 to install the toolkit and configure Docker.

-The following procedure assumes that the host system is a Linux system, but in principle the Docker image can be deployed in all OS that is installed with NVIDIA Driver, NVIDIA Container Toolkit and Docker.

 Pull the image:
 ```shell